 As we enter into new markets in different jurisdictions, we will face different business environments and industry conditions, and we may spend substantial resources familiarizing ourselves with the new environment and conditions.
 To the extent that our business operations are affected by unexpected and adverse economic, regulatory, social and political conditions in the jurisdictions in which we have operations, we may experience project disruptions, loss of assets and personnel, and other indirect losses that could adversely affect our business, financial condition and results of operations.
-For instance, the construction of our planned manufacturing facility in the United States will expose us to varies risks, including, among others, failure to obtain the required approvals, permits or licenses, or to comply with the conditions associated therewith, failure to procure economic incentives or financing on satisfactory terms, and failure to procure construction materials, production equipment and qualified personnel for the manufacturing facility in a timely and cost-effective manner.
-Any of these events may delay the construction of this manufacturing facility or increase the related costs, or impair our ability to run our operations in the future on a cost effective basis, which could in turn have a material adverse effect on our business and results of operations.
-For instance, we plan to ship products from our planned manufacturing facility in the United States to satisfy our supply obligation under a master solar module supply agreement (the "Master Agreement"), which we signed with a U.S. counterparty in January 2018, and other supply obligations for other customers located in the United States, Under the Master Agreement, we have agreed to provide around 1.75 GW of high efficiency solar modules over approximately three years.
-If we fail to construct and ramp up the facility in time or as planned, we may need to ship products from other manufacturing facilities located outside of the United States, which may be subject to the tariff due to the Section 201 Investigation, the anti-dumping and countervailing duties imposed by the U.S. government and any other trade restrictions.
+For instance, our manufacturing facility in the United States may expose us to various risks, including, among others, failure to obtain the required approvals, permits or licenses, or to comply with the conditions associated therewith, failure to procure economic incentives or financing on satisfactory terms, and failure to procure construction materials, production equipment and qualified personnel for the manufacturing facility in a timely and cost-effective manner.
+Any of these events may increase the related costs, or impair our ability to run our operations in the future on a cost effective basis, which could in turn have a material adverse effect on our business and results of operations.
+For instance, we plan to ship products from our manufacturing facility in the United States to satisfy our supply obligation under a master solar module supply agreement (the "Master Agreement"), which we signed with a U.S. counterparty in January 2018, and other supply obligations for other customers located in the United States.
+Under the Master Agreement, we have agreed to provide around 1.75 GW of high-efficiency solar modules over three years.
+If we fail to ramp up the facility in time or as planned, we may need to ship products from other manufacturing facilities located outside of the United States, which may be subject to the tariff due to the Section 201 Investigation, the anti-dumping and countervailing duties imposed by

-We are subject to anti-dumping and countervailing duties imposed by the U.S. government and the European Union.
+We are subject to anti-dumping and countervailing duties imposed by the U.S. government.
 We are also subject to safeguard investigation and other foreign trade investigations initiated by the U.S. government and anti-dumping investigation and safeguard investigations initiated by governments in our other markets.